Study-Unit Description

 By the end of the study-unit the student will be able to:

-By the end of the study-unit the student will be able to learn how to frame a topic for research and to develop a research proposal.
+- Learn how to frame a topic for research and to develop a research proposal;

 Main Text/s and any supplementary readings: